bjaspan/knausj_talon/.github/README.md

 Branches:

 * main: A pristine copy of the upstream origin.
 * [feature branch]: Feature development not yet merged upstream.
+Pull requests to my feature branches are welcome.
 * local: main but with all [feature branch]es merged in plus any personal changes that I do not (yet?) plan to suggest for merging upstream.
 This is what I use for dictation with Talon; it lets me